greenbrian/musical-spork/terraform/admin/nomad/application-deployment/nginx-pquery/README.md

 ```

-Start the nomad applications in each region from the admin node.<br>
+Start the nomad applications in each region from the admin node(top terminal in the diagram above).<br>

 ```
 cd ~/nomad/application-deployment/nginx-pquery